 Federal Work-Study.
 This is the primary source of student employment at Carthage.
 Students may earn approximately $2,000 by working an average of 10 hours weekly.

 Student Employment Possibilities:

 • On-campus employment: Students without work-study in their financial aid package may have opportunities to work on campus after the fourth week of the fall semester.
-The Office of Student Financial Planning may help identify these possibilities.
+The Office of Student Financial Services may help identify these possibilities.

 • Off-campus employment: Students working off campus find that Carthage Career Services provides excellent resources for locating part-time positions available in the local community.